 Additions to the Plan are indicated using bold and underlined text and deletions are shown using strikethrough.

-\During the hearings process, these modifications have been thoroughly reviewed and as such may be amended slightly from the previous versions of the schedule of proposed modifications, to address typographical errors and improve clarity.
+During the hearings process, these modifications have been thoroughly reviewed and as such may be amended slightly from the Schedule of Proposed Modifications that was submitted for examination on 15 November 2024.